skip to main content

 Data is as of time of post.
 Offers and availability may vary by location and are subject to change.

-Verizon’s phone services include digital home landlines and, of course, wireless mobile.
+Verizon’s phone services include digital home phone and, of course, wireless mobile.

 Its wireless plans are among the most acclaimed (and expensive) in the industry and come in several varieties.
-It costs a little more than VoIP, but Verizon’s mobile coverage and performance rankings indicate that you actually do get what you pay for.
+Verizon’s mobile coverage and performance rankings indicate that you actually do get what you pay for.

 Why you should trust us: Our expert editors spend weeks researching and testing Verizon’s phone and internet bundles every year to give you the most up-to-date and accurate information available.